Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: analytic L -functions and Mestre's formulas

 \subsection{Analytic \texorpdfstring{$L$}{L}-functions}

-The explicit formulas involve $L$-functions which satisfy several specific conditions, which were highlighted by Mestre~\cite{Mestre}.
-The many similarities with the framework described in \citep[section 2.1]{FarmerPitaleRyanSchmidt} makes it interesting to use this more up-to-date formalism, in which the common properties of $L$-functions arising from diverse objects are described precisely.
-In particular, the explicit formulas can be applied to the $L$-functions arising from elliptic curves --- as done later in this paper --- but also modular forms, Galois representations, automorphic representations, and pure motives.
+Mestre's explicit formulas (Theorem \ref{Mestre's general formula}) involve $L$-functions which satisfy several specific conditions, which were highlighted by Mestre~\cite{Mestre}.
+The many similarities with the framework described in \citep[section 2.1]{FarmerPitaleRyanSchmidt} makes it interesting to use this formalism, in which the common properties of $L$-functions arising from diverse objects are described precisely.
+In particular, Mestre's explicit formulas can be applied to the $L$-functions arising from elliptic curves --- as done later in this paper --- but also modular forms, Galois representations, automorphic representations, and pure motives.
 We recall two of their important properties: